Updated

 This Bang Bang Shrimp recipe is loaded with flavor but low on calories!
 It’s a skinny copycat version of the popular Bonefish Grill appetizer.
 You get all the flavor (thanks to the spicy but creamy bang bang sauce) with fewer calories.
 Delicious, easy, and crave-worthy!
 This makes a great appetizer or easy dinner.

-This Bang Bang Shrimp Recipe is a Bonefish Grill copycat recipe but made to be a little bit healthier.
+This Bang Bang Shrimp Recipe is a Bonefish Grill copycat recipe but made to be a bit healthier.
 I just love lighter versions of restaurant favorites!
-The shrimp is grilled instead of fried, plus we lightened up the sauce even more by using Greek yogurt as the base.
-You get all the flavor but non of the fat– my favorite kind of dish!
+The shrimp is grilled instead of fried, plus I’ve lightened up the sauce even more by using Greek yogurt as the base.
+You get all the flavor but none of the fat—my favorite kind of dish!

-This sauce is crazy delicious, and I’m here to tell you you don’t have to limit yourself to just shrimp.
-Pour this sauce over chunks of chicken, tofu, or steak; cauliflower florets; scallops, or salmon fillets.
-You can even enjoy it with french fries or mozzarella sticks!
+My Bang Bang Sauce is crazy delicious, and I’m here to tell you you don’t have to limit yourself to just shrimp.
+Pour this over chunks of chicken, tofu, steak cauliflower florets, scallops, or salmon fillets.

 How to Store and Reheat

-Store leftover bang bang shrimp in an airtight container in the refrigerator for up to 3 days.
+Store leftovers in an airtight container in the refrigerator for up to 3 days.
 Reheat in a pan with a little bit of olive oil set over medium-low heat until warmed through.

 How to Freeze